hamarituc/gentoo-overlay/README.md

  * [AlexandreFournier](https://github.com/AlexandreFournier/gentoo-overlay)
  * Pentoo

-### QSSTV

-Although QSSTV is contained in the standard repo it mandatorily requires pulseaudio.
-This package allows to substitute pulseaudio with apulse.

 ### Xnecview

 Xnecview is a software for visualizing the input and output files of the NEC